icopy-site/awesome-cn/docs/awesome/urban-and-regional-planning-resources.md

 - [GeoComment](https://www.viewprogis.com/geocomment) - Allows the City staff, citizens and stakeholders of governance to interact digitally and offer meaningful inputs into the decision-making processes at all stages of project development through a map enabled platform.
 - [NJTPA Engage](https://engage.njtpa.org/) - Database of 300 + public engagement tools, techniques, and software.
 Searchable on multiple levels.
 - [Ushahidi](https://www.ushahidi.com/) - Open-source crowdsourced mapping tool with the aim to empower communities around the world to tackle their own problems by collecting citizen input.
-- [Social Pinpoint](https://www.socialpinpoint.com/) - Social Pinpoint is a proprietary digital public engagement tool that allows users to give feedback and share their inspirations through interactive maps, surveys, participatory budgeting exercises, and idea wall forums.
+- [Social Pinpoint](https://www.socialpinpoint.com/) - A proprietary digital public engagement tool that allows users to give feedback and share their inspirations through interactive maps, surveys, participatory budgeting exercises, and idea wall forums.
-- [Hello Lamp Post](https://www.hellolamppost.co.uk/) - Hello Lamp Post is a proprietary text and SMS-based on-street public engagement tool that uses physical signage and mobile devices to get citizen feedback, improve wayfinding, promote local events and services, or provide creative educational content.
+- [Hello Lamp Post](https://www.hellolamppost.co.uk/) - A proprietary text and SMS-based on-street public engagement tool that uses physical signage and mobile devices to get citizen feedback, improve wayfinding, promote local events and services, or provide creative educational content.
 - [Maptionnaire](https://www.maptionnaire.com) - Provides map-based tools for designing questionnaires, collecting survey data, and conveying information.
 - [SurveyMonkey](https://www.surveymonkey.com/mp/take-a-tour/) - A cloud-based survey tool that helps users create, send and analyze surveys.
 Users can email surveys to respondents and/or embed them on their websites and social media profiles to increase response rate.

 ### Urban Design Tools and Platforms
 Software, tools, and platforms to assist with urban design and similar creative applications in built environments.
 This includes 3D modeling tools, rendering, and different XR applications.

-- [CityEngine](https://www.esri.com/en-us/arcgis/products/arcgis-cityengine/overview) - CityEngine is advanced 3D modeling software for creating huge, interactive and immersive urban environments in less time than traditional modeling techniques.
+- [CityEngine](https://www.esri.com/en-us/arcgis/products/arcgis-cityengine/overview) - Advanced 3D modeling software for creating huge, interactive and immersive urban environments in less time than traditional modeling techniques.
 The cities you create using CityEngine can be based on real-world GIS data and the procedural rules that can help quickly create [streets](https://github.com/d-wasserman/Complete_Street_Rule) & [buildings](https://www.arcgis.com/home/group.html?id=01695af30a384c1e823fa4d72497309d#overview).
 - [SketchUp](https://www.sketchup.com/) - Easy to use interactive 3D modeling software for planning and design applications.
 Supported by a rich asset library for creating neighborhood designs.
 - [Rhino](https://www.rhino3d.com/) - This is a commercial 3D computer graphics and computer-aided design application software.
 Rhino has had multiple plug-ins built on top of it including Grasshopper and the Urban Network Analysis toolbox to enable complex modeling and analysis.
 - [Adobe Creative Suite](https://www.adobe.com/creativecloud.html) - Adobe's collection of 20+ desktop and mobile apps and services for photography, design, video, web, UX, and more.
 Popular products include Photoshop, Adobe Illustrator, and others.
-- [GIMP](https://www.gimp.org/) - GIMP is an open cross-platform image editor available for GNU/Linux, macOS, Windows and more operating systems.
+- [GIMP](https://www.gimp.org/) - An open cross-platform image editor available for GNU/Linux, macOS, Windows and more operating systems.
-- [Inkscape](https://inkscape.org/) - Inkscape is vector-based, open graphic manipulation tool often used as a counterpart to GIMP.
+- [Inkscape](https://inkscape.org/) - Vector-based, open graphic manipulation tool often used as a counterpart to GIMP.
-- [TestFit](https://testfit.io/) - TestFit features algorithms and co-creation tools help developers, architects, urban planners and more to solve hotel, parking or multifamily building site plans in seconds.
+- [TestFit](https://testfit.io/) - Features algorithms and co-creation tools help developers, architects, urban planners and more to solve hotel, parking or multifamily building site plans in seconds.
-- [Delve](https://www.sidewalklabs.com/products/delve) - Delve uses generative design and AI to reveal the very best options for your project priorities and site design metrics.
+- [Delve](https://www.sidewalklabs.com/products/delve) - Uses generative design and AI to reveal the very best options for your project priorities and site design metrics.
-- [Enscape](https://enscape3d.com/) - Enscape is an easy-to-use rendering software that produces quick, realistic and customizable rendering images for urban design and architectural visualization.
+- [Enscape](https://enscape3d.com/) - An easy-to-use rendering software that produces quick, realistic and customizable rendering images for urban design and architectural visualization.
 The tool integrates well with commonly used 3D modeling softwares such as Rhino, SketchUp, etc.
 - [Forma](https://www.autodesk.com/products/forma/overview) - Autodesk Forma is a clound based platform that enables architects and designers to conduct pre-design and schematic design evaluations and environmental impact simulations.

 ### Urban Planning Tools and Platforms
 Software, tools, and platforms intended to assist general urban planning tasks and processes.

-- [ArcGIS Urban](https://www.esri.com/en-us/arcgis/products/arcgis-urban/overview) - ArcGIS Urban enables planners and design professionals to publish living plans and collaborate across teams with a web-based 3D application that supports scenario planning and impact assessment.
+- [ArcGIS Urban](https://www.esri.com/en-us/arcgis/products/arcgis-urban/overview) - Enables planners and design professionals to publish living plans and collaborate across teams with a web-based 3D application that supports scenario planning and impact assessment.
 - [UrbanFootPrint](https://urbanfootprint.com/) - Web-based planning tool serving curated urban, environmental, and economic data to urban practitioners and equipping them with the analytic capabilities to plan and improve communities faster, better, and at lower cost.
-- [UrbanCanvas](https://urbansim.com/urbancanvas) - UrbanCanvas Modeler is a web-based platform designed for planners and modelers to generate long-range, small area socioeconomic forecasts using [UrbanSim](https://github.com/UDST/urbansim) to inform Regional Transportation Plans.
+- [UrbanCanvas](https://urbansim.com/urbancanvas) - Modeler is a web-based platform designed for planners and modelers to generate long-range, small area socioeconomic forecasts using [UrbanSim](https://github.com/UDST/urbansim) to inform Regional Transportation Plans.

 ### Transportation Planning Tools and Platforms
 Software, tools, and platforms intended to assist with transportation planning tasks and processes.